 Although Park Scholars’ backgrounds and interests are widely varied, many alumni have found a home at Deloitte.
 Deloitte provides audit, tax, consulting, enterprise risk, and financial advisory services for many of the largest companies in the world, including many of the Fortune 500.

 The Park Scholarships program at North Carolina State University has selected 292 Semifinalists for the Class of 2019 – the twentieth class of Park Scholars.

-The Park Enrichment Grant committee made the following awards to Park Scholars who submitted proposals by the April 1 deadline.
+The Park Enrichment Grant committee made the following awards to Park Scholars who submitted proposals by the November 1 deadline.